-- 5. Pursuant to M.G.L. c.
-6E, § 3(a): The [C]ommission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to: - (1) act as the primary civil enforcement agency for violations of [chapter 6E]; . . . - (4) deny an application or limit, condition, restrict, revoke, or suspend a certification, or fine a person certified for any cause that the commission deems reasonable; . . . - (23) restrict, suspend or revoke certifications issued under [chapter 6E]; . . . - (24) conduct adjudicatory proceedings in accordance with chapter 30A; . . . .
+Pursuant to M.G.L. c.
+6E. § 3(a): The [C]omission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to: (1) act as the primary civil enforcement agency for violations of [chapter 6E]; . . .
+(4) deny an application or limit, condition, restrict, revoke or suspend a certification, or fine a person certified for any cause that the commission deems reasonable; . . .

-- 6. Pursuant to M.G.L. c.
-6E, § 10(a)(i), "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is convicted of a felony." - 7.
+- (23) restrict, suspend or revoke certifications issued under [chapter 6E]; (24) conduct adjudicatory proceedings in accordance with chapter 30A; . . . . - 7.
 Pursuant to M.G.L. c.
-6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index. - 8.
+6E, § 10(a)(i), "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that ... the officer is convicted of a felony." - 8.
 Pursuant to M.G.L. c.
-6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition of the alleged misconduct.
+6E, § 10(b)(iii), "[t]he [C]ommission may, after a hearing, suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer ... has a pattern of unprofessional police conduct that [the] [C]ommission believes may escalate." - 9.
+Pursuant to M.G.L. c.
+6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index. - 10.
+Pursuant to M.G.L. c.
+6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition on the alleged misconduct.